International Symposion

 Upon the invitation of the International Progress Organizations and

 under the patronage of H.R.H.
-Crownprince Hassan of Jordan, Muslim and
+Crown Prince Hassan of Jordan, Muslim and

 Christian experts from different countries met in Rome on 17, 18 and 19